-Scientists also believe that breaching can be done for some other reasons.
+Scientists also believe that breaching can be done for other reasons.
 When in rough water, whales still have to inhale air and may breach to breathe in water-free air.

 Another belief why whales breach is due to play.
 By leaping into the air, whales, especially smaller, younger whales, may just be imitating their larger parents.
 Due to the amount of energy expended, it is not believed that adults breach as an act of play.

-After more recent research, scientists have come up with another reason for why whales breach.
+After more recent research, scientists have come up with another reason why whales breach.
 As whales dive to great depths, they need to be able to hold their breath for a long time.

 By breaching, the muscles are recharged with myoglobin allowing them to dive to great depths.

 Young whales breach more often than adult whales.
 Female sperm whales, although larger than the males, breach much more often.

 Baleen whales in the North Atlantic breach more when in their feeding grounds than in their breeding grounds.
 Humpback whales can be seen to breach about seven times as much as they do when feeding than when around the opposite sex.